Georgia College Research Day 2023

 When working with a mentee in preparing the abstract for submission, please ...

-1. Verify that all elements of the abstract meet the "Abstract requirements" and "Abstract Formatting Guide" sections above
+1. Verify that all elements of the abstract meet the "Abstract requirements" and "Abstract Formatting Guide

 2. Review the poster and/or oral/performance presentation guidelines with the mentee

-4. When edits or revisions are required to meet the standards for rigor, style, and completion of your discipline, please work with your mentee to address the reviewers concerns by assisting them in making the changes or direct them to a MURACE consultation at the GCSU Writing Center.
-Upon your approval of the abstract submission, the project will be automatically accepted into Research Day 2023.
+3. When edits or revisions are required to meet the standards for rigor, style, and completion of your discipline, please work with your mentee by assisting them in making the changes or direct them to a MURACE consultation at the GCSU Writing Center.
+Upon your approval of the abstract submission, the project will be automatically accepted into Research Day 2024.

-Note: For Regular Undergraduate Submissions: Mentors MUST complete the Mentor Approval Form before students are permitted to participate.
+Note: For Regular Undergraduate Submissions: Mentors MUST approve student work before the student is permitted to participate.
 There will be no formal review of submissions upon final approval by the mentor.
-To begin the process of being paired with a faculty mentor, click HERE.

 How to have the best possible conference experience

-Please arrive at check-in by 8:30 (check in stations will be in front of Magnolia Ballroom for poster presentations and by Arts and Sciences for others).
+Consider completing early-bird check-in the day prior to Research Day.
+Early-bird check-in times and locations will be announced in March.
+If early-bird check-in is not an option, please arrive at check-in by 8:30.
+On Research-Day, check-in stations will be in front of Magnolia Ballroom for poster presentations and by Arts and Sciences for others.
 Upon check-in, you will receive a name badge, which will also have a QR code to give you access to the full, detailed schedule.
 Feel free to visit other students' presentations until time for your presentation.
 Arrive at the room for your presentation at least 10 minutes before the session is due to begin.
 During any sessions, do not leave the presentation room until all presentations are completed and do NOT be on any electronic devices including a cellphone.
 Browse through the poster sessions to find out what other researchers are doing.

 Conference Registration: Free